BryanJ1ang/Java-Chess/README.md

 ## Whats Next?
-Currently, I am in the process of implementing an AI Chess engine by optimizing a miniMax algorithm to search through the game tree.Testing it has been tiresome with the engine revealing multiple bugs within my code base.
-Currently have an engine that is capable of solving several Chess puzzles and  I will likely be able to finish an engine that's  competitive against the average person within the next few days.
+Currently, I am in the process of implementing an AI Chess engine by optimizing a miniMax algorithm with alpha-beta pruning to search through the game tree.Testing it has been tiresome with the engine revealing multiple bugs within my code base.
+Currently have an engine that is capable of solving several beginner-intermediate Chess puzzles and  I will likely be able to finish an engine that's  competitive against the average person within the next few days.

 Once my engine is completed, I likely won't integrate it into my Java Swing GUI, instead, I plan on porting my app with Springboot to deploy a online Chess server with the capacity to play 1 vs 1 against another person or simply against my Chess engine.
 Naturally, this will be complemented with a front-end web app with the typical HTML, CSS, JavaScript.